Unicodeescape codec can't decode bytes in position 2-3

 'unicodeescape' codec can't decode bytes

-Unicode escape sequences start with a backslash ("") followed by either "u" or "U", and then up to 8 hexadecimal digits representing a Unicode code point.
-For example, "\u2713" represents the checkmark symbol.
+Unicode escape sequences start with a backslash ("\") followed by either "u" or "U", followed by up to 8 hexadecimal digits that represent a Unicode code point.
+For example, "\u2713" checkmark symbol.

 How to solve unicode error?